Rabi Island: History

 The Banabans came to Fiji in three major waves, with the first group of 703, including 318 children, arriving on the BPC vessel, Triona, on 15 December 1945.
 Accompanying them were 300 other Gilbertese.
 The Banabans had been collected from Japanese internment camps on various islands and were not given the option of returning to Banaba, on the false grounds that the Japanese had destroyed their houses.
 Although they were told that there were houses waiting for them on Rabi, they were only given tents to live in, along with food rations which lasted for only two months.
 It was the middle of the cyclone season, and they were still weak from years of Japanese imprisonment.
 40 of the oldest Banabans died.
 They were joined by a second wave between 1975 and 1977, with a final wave arriving between 1981 and 1983, following the ending of phosphate mining in 1979.
 Recognising the lack of opportunities for Banabans in their homeland, the Rabi Council assisted the remaining population to move to Rabi after 1981.

 On 15 December 2005, sixty years to the day since the arrival of the first Banabans, more than 500 Rabi Islanders were granted citizenship at a ceremony led by Minister for Home Affairs Josefa Vosanibola and fellow-Cabinet Minister Ratu Naiqama Lalabalavu, who was also the Tui Cakau, or Paramount Chief of Cakaudrove and Tovata, to which Rabi belongs.
 The Banabans, who had not previously been naturalized, came from the second and third waves of migration, which were technically illegal but tolerated by the Fijian government on humanitarian grounds.

 A decision was made by the Fijian Cabinet in early 2005 to grant citizenship to the residents of Rabi and Kioa Islands, concluding a decade-long quest by the people of both islands for naturalisation, which entitled the islanders to provincial and rural development assistance from the government of Fiji.
 Vosanibola said that although not all of the Rabi islanders had been granted citizenship until then, their contribution to Fiji was enormous, and the government had decided to waive F$1 million of citizenship application fees.

-Banabans have the right to be a dual citizen of Fiji and Kiribati, which right is confirmed in the Citizenship of Fiji Act 2009.
+Banaban inhabitants of Rabi have the right to be a dual citizen of Fiji and Kiribati, as confirmed in the Citizenship of Fiji Act 2009.